trustoverip/ctwg-terminology-governance-guide/spec/68_spec-up-improvements.md

 [[def: term { | abbrev}, {alias}, {alias}, ... ]]
 ~ Lorem Ipsum ...
 ```
-{optinal}
+{optional}

-A `term` SHOULD be defined as a ToIP definition style : lower case
+A `term` SHOULD be defined as a ToIP definition style : lower case with dashes for spaces.

 An `alias` COULD be referenced.
-If you do so the reference MUST end up at the definition of `term` This is already operational in the current version of Spec-Up and implemented with nested spans
+If you do so, the reference MUST end up at the definition of `term` This is already operational in the current version of Spec-Up and implemented with nested spans

 ::: ISSUE
 https://github.com/henkvancann/terminology-governance-guide/issues/1
 :::

-> Check `defs` of aliases https://github.com/decentralized-identity/spec-up/blob/master/single-file-test/spec.md#term-references
+> Check `defs` of aliases https://github.com/decentralized-identity/spec-up/blob/master/single-file-test/spec.md#term-references |TBW: replace T link |
 and the working `refs` here https://identity.foundation/spec-up/#term-references

 `abbrev` COULD be defined and referenced.
 If you do so a seperate definition of `abbrev` MUST be present in the document itself: